 With data and technology concerns, issues on talents are likely to be the most difficult challenge this year.
-In fact, there is an agreement among CMOs across sectors, such as consumer goods, technology, and manufacturing on talent challenges.
+There is an agreement among CMOs across sectors, such as consumer goods, technology, and manufacturing on talent challenges.
 Data-driven skill scarcity, overall retention issues, and incentive alignment are among the concerns.
 What causes these conflicts?

-Workplace relationships is a two-way street.
+Workplace relationships are a two-way street.
 Make your statements clear that there will be no place for guessing or misconceptions.
 Notice your facial expression, body language, and vocal tone.
 These serve as non-verbal cues.
 Lastly, be receptive to the ideas of your coworkers and strive to learn from them.
-Getting data-driven, does not mean we no longer need proper communication between humans.
+Getting data-driven does not mean we no longer need proper communication between humans.

-To solve conflicts like what was discussed above, today’s marketers must have an in-depth expertise that is both diverse and detailed.
-The same goes during marketing strategy formulation.
+To solve conflicts like what was discussed above, today’s marketers must have in-depth expertise that is both diverse and detailed.
+The same goes for marketing strategy formulation.

 Marketers with diverse knowledge and skills push leaders to reconsider the structure of teams, from training to managing up to collaborating with external partners such as agencies.
 Businesses need new labour models while maintaining the appropriate balance of uniformity and liberty.